GOPINATHMANICKAM95/Redbus_Data_Scraping/README.md

 # Redbus_Data_Scraping

-Redbus Data Scraping and SQL Integration and Streaming on web through Streamlit API
+Redbus Data Scraping and Storing in SQL and Streaming on Web through Streamlit API

 ## Project Description